UTDallasEPICS/intellichoice-quiz-engine/README.md

 # Then navigate to the root of the Repository folder("/intellichoice-quiz-engine") and run "docker-compose up"

-# To run the front end alone navigate to the newDashboard folder, run "npm install" if the repo was just freshly cloned and then "npm start" to start up the development server.
+# To run the front end alone navigate to the newClient folder, run "npm install" if the repo was just freshly cloned and then "npm start" to start up the development server.